Xmonero/oxen-mq/README.md

 bt-encoded, or any other encoding).

 The Message object also provides methods for replying to the caller.
 Simple replies queue a reply if the client is still connected.
-Replies to service nodes can also be "strong" replies: when replying to a SN that has closed connection with a strong reply we will attempt to reestablish a connection to deliver the message.
+Replies to masternodes can also be "strong" replies: when replying to a SN that has closed connection with a strong reply we will attempt to reestablish a connection to deliver the message.
 In order for this to work the LokiMQ caller must provide a lookup function to retrieve the remote address given a SN x25519 pubkey.